C 05 Xmas Eve

 We have been mislead.

-Because your ways are not our ways and your brand of foolishness outsaves and outglories everything else in universe;
+Because your ways are not our ways and your brand of foolish meekness outsaves and outglories everything else on earth around us or in the heavens beyond.

 Lord have mercy